grafana/grafana-polystat-panel/README.md

 ![Manual Layout](https://raw.githubusercontent.com/grafana/grafana-polystat-panel/v2.x/src/img/screenshots/polystat-v2-layout-manual.png)

-If there are not enough columns and rows to dispay all of the data, a warning will be displayed.
+If there are not enough columns and rows to display all of the data, a warning will be displayed.

 ![Manual Layout Warning](https://raw.githubusercontent.com/grafana/grafana-polystat-panel/v2.x/src/img/screenshots/polystat-v2-layout-warning.png)